stable-rl-neurips2021/stable_rl.github.io/index.md

 The following figure visualizes the control policy learnt from baseline DDPG, Stable-DDPG and linear policy for five voltage controllers.
 Compared to the linear controller, the proposed Stable-DDPG learns a nonlinear monotone controller in different shapes.
 In addition, the policy learnt baseline DDPG shares similar shape but having more expressive power (no monotonicity requirement).

 <img src="voltage_policy.png" class="img-responsive" alt="" width="800">
+Fig.2.
+Visualization of DDPG, Stable-DDPG and linear control policy at 5 PV buses.
+The x-axis is voltage (unit: kV) and the y-axis is control action (unit: MVar).

 ### DDPG v.s.
 Stable-DDPG v.s.
 Baseline Linear Policy